pivotal-cf/docs-rmq-k8s/README.md

 ## Style Guide

-This is a word list for terminology and word usage specific to the RabbitMQ for Kubernetes for docs.
+This is a word list for terminology and word usage specific to the VMware Tanzu RabbitMQ [Kubernetes] for docs.

 | Word | Explanation |
 |------|-------------|